Junkgineer/MultiToolExtensions/README.md

-# Table of Contents
+# **Table of Contents**
-Coming soon.
+* Introduction
+* Included Classes
+    * NullTests
+    * Geography
+    * URNFormatting
+    * RangeTuple
+    * Definitions
+    * SQLDefinitions
+    * MSAccessDefinitions
+    * MiscExtensions

 ---
-## Introduction
+## **Introduction**
-This is a collection of custom tools I regularly use.
-They are seperated into 6 different classes for ease of use.
+This is a collection of custom tools I regularly use in large scale text parsing and processing.
+Some are geared towards NLP, while others are for processing source code.
+I've seperated them into 6 different categorical classes for ease of use:
 | Class Name | Description |
 | -----------|-------------|
 | `NullTests` | More expansive checks for different types of `null`, `DBNull`, and `default`.|